 When supply is high this means faster service because there are more available trucks.
 When demand is high this means less available trucks and higher prices.

 If you are shipping a car from a remote or rural area, the pick- up window may take longer because exact location always affects the time for pick-up.

-When your pick-up location is away from a major city or highway, you can meet the truck driver at or near a major city or by a major highway, at a truck stop.
+When your pick-up location is away from a major city or highway, you can meet the truck driver near a major city or at a truck stop.
 This can expedite the pick-up process as well as lower your rate.

 Road construction or closures or unexpected traffic jams could prevent the truck from reaching your pick-up location at the appointed date or time.